ItsCbass/Twist/README.md

 ## Quick Start
 To be able to use Twist at the moment, you have to download all the files locally and play with it from there since there is no pip module for it yet (coming very soon!).
-Many apologies for this inconvience!
+Many apologies for this inconvenience!

 Example "Hello World" App in Twist:
 ```python